shh-dlce/qmss-2016/relational_databases/README.md

 # Tutorial: Data wrangling with SQLite

 In this tutorial we learn how to use a relational database to merge and analyse CSV data from different sources.
+You can follow the instructions for this tutorial by opening the file
+`qmss-2016/relational_databases/README.html` (from your local clone of the QMSS repository) in your browser.

 The tutorial requires
 - [csvkit](https://csvkit.readthedocs.org/en/0.9.1/index.html) (optional)